Construction Starts Up 9.2% in December, Fall 3.5% in 2024

 Total construction spending was up 9.2% compared to November, although total spending in 2024 amounted to $942.7 billion, a 3.5% drop from a year prior.

-Industry leaders in 2025 will need to take a more nuanced view of the construction sector in 2025.
+Industry leaders will need to take a more nuanced view of the construction sector in 2025.

 Michael Guckes, Chief Economist, ConstructConnect